arcanemachine/qr-backup/README.md

 ## TLDR

+Backup (Make one of each):
-Backup: `qr-backup /path/to/input/file -o /path/to/output.pdf --human-readable`
+    - PDF: `qr-backup /path/to/input/file -o /path/to/output.pdf`
+    - TXT: `qr-backup /path/to/input/file --human-readable-stdout > /path/to/output.txt`

-Restore: `./qr-backup --restore /path/to/your/images/*.png`
+Restore from scanned images: `./qr-backup --restore /path/to/your/images/*.png`

 ## About This Project